pranshu-raj-211/blog/src/data/blog/exploring-sse.md

 tags:
   - SSE
   - Websockets
-description: Understanding Server Sent events and it's use cases, advantages over SSE
+description: Understanding Server Sent events and it's use cases, advantages over other realtime protocols.
 ---

 I've been diving into Server-Sent Events (SSE) lately, trying to understand how it works, where it fits, and what its tradeoffs are.
 It’s an interesting protocol, especially compared to WebSockets and traditional HTTP streaming.